 If you tell the compiler to compile a file this file implicitly becomes the main file for a package called

 _.
 So remember, all code you write belongs to a package.

-The object of packages is to provide an easy way of reusing code as well as allowing the programmer to divide programs into logical units.
+The objective of packages is to provide an easy way of reusing code as well as allowing the programmer to divide programs into logical units.

-Each package has its own set namespaces.
-If you define or import types in one package, this types will not be available in other packages without explicitly exporting and importing them.
+Each package has its own set of namespaces.
+If you define or import types in one package, these types will not be available in other packages without explicitly exporting and importing them.